-- When passing a slower vehicle or changing lanes, signal well in advance and make sure you allow extra distance to clear the vehicle before you pull back into the lane. - 2.
-Pass on level terrain with plenty of clearance.
-Avoid passing on steep upgrades or downgrades.
+- When passing a slower vehicle or changing lanes, signal well in advance and make sure you allow extra distance to clear the vehicle before you pull back into the lane. - Pass on level terrain with plenty of clearance.
+Avoid passing on steep upgrades or downgrades. - 3.
+If necessary, downshift for improved acceleration or speed maintenance. - 4.
+When passing on narrow roads, be careful not to go onto a soft shoulder.
+This could cause your trailer to jackknife or go out of control.